entando/entando-docs/vuepress/docs/next/tutorials/getting-started/azure-install.md

 ## Appendix A - Troubleshooting

 If you get an error like: `0/5 nodes are available: 5 node(s) had volume node affinity conflict` or if several deployments fail to start, then you should check your availability zones.
-By default an Azure cluster will include nodes from multiple zones, but Azure may not automatically provision their storage.
+By default, an Azure cluster will include nodes from multiple zones, but Azure may not automatically provision their storage.

 You can confirm this error in the AKS console as well:
 1. In your cluster, select `Workloads` in the left nav